yhagio/tutorialedge.net/content/golang/go-websocket-tutorial.md

 So, hopefully you enjoyed this tutorial and found it useful!
 I'm hoping this highlighted some of the main benefits of using WebSockets within your own Go applications!

+> **Source Code** - The full source code for this tutorial can be found here: [Go-Websocket-Tutorial](https://github.com/TutorialEdge/Go/tree/master/go-websocket-tutorial)

 ## Further Reading

 If you enjoyed this article, you may like my tutorial series which utilizes WebSockets to build a Real-Time chat application using both React and Golang.
 It covers how you would pool